Payers

 To qualify for daily benefits when prescribed medical leave for a period of less than 6 months, the claimant must have worked at least 150 hours in the 3-month period before being prescribed medical leave or paid contributions on earnings amounting to at least 1,015 times the hourly SMIC in the previous 6-month period.

-To continue receiving cash benefits after 6 months of leave, the claimant must have worked at least 600 hours in the previous 12-month period or have paid contributions on at least 2,030 times the hourly SMIC prior to going on leave.
+To continue receiving cash benefits after 6 months of leave, the claimant must have worked at least 600 hours in the previous 12-month period or have paid contributions on at least 2,030 times the hourly SMIC.
 The claimant must also have been registered with the health insurance scheme for at least one year.

 In the event of incapacity for work, medical leave must be prescribed by a doctor.
 The insured must submit the medical leave form to their local health insurance fund (CPAM) within 48 hours.
 Daily cash benefits are only payable as from the 4th day of absence from work (3-day waiting period).
-This waiting period does not apply to members:
+This waiting period does not apply:

 A maximum of 360 daily benefits can be paid over any 3-year period.
 For long-term illnesses, the daily benefit can be paid for a maximum period of three years from beginning to end date for each illness.